Off The Cuff

 Judith Kerr Primary School offers a bilingual education in English and German languages.
 The JKPS Choir was established 3 years ago and the children enjoy singing in both languages.
 The choir performs regularly at school events and concerts.
 For the past two years, JKPS Choir has performed at the Royal Festival Hall as part of the Music for Youth Regional Festival.website of Judith Kerr Primary School Choir

-We hope to have several young soloists to entertain you.
-Those lined up so far are:
+We hope to have several young soloists to entertain you:

 - Tabitha McGovern, cello, who will perform 3 French folk songs.